MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 }
 ```

-### Filter attributes
+### Filter and search attributes

 Filter attributes are attributes that can be used to filter entity data.

+We're designing for a library application that supports publication search by time and citation count.
 The numeric attributes that we want to filter by would be the publication's **Year, CitationCount, EstimatedCitationCount**.
 Depending on the filter UX we want to provide, we can add **equals** and/or **is_between** operations to the filterable numeric attributes.

 >[!NOTE]
 >Try adding **is_between** to numeric filter attributes and extend the sample code to enables publication year range filter.